 Blueberries make the perfect snack, whether at home or on the go.
 They are handy for tossing into pancake or muffin batter – and make the best smoothies ever.
-Some of my favourite recipes include this berry, including Blueberry Lemon Loaf Cake, Blueberry Shortcake, and just plain (but not in taste) Blueberry Cake.

 So it only goes without saying, I’m going to add more blueberry recipes each year, because I’m so excited when I stumble upon new ones to spice up my obsession.